 - Six Mile Run Road near Wolf Rocks

-Alternatively, if you are taking one of the shorter hikes, the east loop or west loop, parking is available in Black Moshannon State Park.
-Just be sure to notify the park office ahead of time that you will be heading out on the trail!
+Alternatively, parking is available in Black Moshannon State Park if you are following either the east or west loop.
+Just notify the park office ahead of time that you will be heading out on the trail!

 Trail Water Sources